 The Los Angeles Funders’ Collaborative is open to all funders currently supporting efforts to build healthy, equitable, and sustainable communities in Los Angeles County.

-The Los Angeles Funders’ Collaborative is led by an active steering committee with representatives from: the California Community Foundation, The California Endowment, The California Wellness Foundation, Enterprise Community Partners, First 5 LA, Liberty Hill Foundation, Kaiser Permanente, the Los Angeles County Department of Public Health, Resources Legacy Fund, the Rosalinde and Arthur Gilbert Foundation, the Weingart Foundation, and an anonymous funder.
+The Los Angeles Funders’ Collaborative is led by an active steering committee with representatives from: the California Community Foundation, The California Endowment, The California Wellness Foundation, Enterprise Community Partners, First 5 LA, Liberty Hill Foundation, Kaiser Permanente, the Los Angeles County Department of Public Health, Resources Legacy Fund, the Rosalinde and Arthur Gilbert Foundation, the Water Foundation, and the Roy and Patricia Disney Family Foundation.
 Smart Growth California facilitates this funder network.

 “As part of the Los Angeles Funders’ Collaborative, I get to work with other funders at the intersection of health, equity, and sustainability in an ongoing way, which strengthens both my work and our collective impact as grantmakers.”Jacqueline Waggoner, Enterprise Community Partners